brown-cs132-s13/labs/sql/README.md

 A database is a collection of tables.
 Each table has a number of columns (or fields) and rows.
 Rows usually represent a thing, and columns are one aspect of that thing.
-For example, we might have a table of "people" with columns for first name, last name, and age.
+For example, we might have a table `people` with columns for first name, last name, and age.
 Columns usually have types like `text` or `integer` to indicate what sort of data they are.